henatic/henatic/README.md

 <p>First job was making "pizza pizza" during my first semester in college.</p>
 <h2>College Education 👨‍🎓</h2>
 <h3>California State Polytechnic University, Humboldt (Cal Poly Humboldt): 2020 - 2022</h3>
-<p>I'm a Computer Science graduate with honors from California State Polytechnic University, Humboldt (formerly known as Humboldt State University).</p>
+<p>I'm a Computer Science graduate with honors from Cal Poly Humboldt (formerly known as Humboldt State University).
+After finishing every possible GED requirement I could complete in community college, I transferred to this polytechnic to put all of my focus into studying Computer Science.</p>
+<h4>Awards:</h4>
-<p>I have been awarded the Computer Science Outstanding Student of the Year 2021-2022, from the Cal Poly Humboldt Department of Computer Science.</p>
+<p><i>Computer Science Outstanding Student of the Year 2021-2022</i>, from the Cal Poly Humboldt Department of Computer Science.</p>
 <h3>College of the Redwoods: 2017 - 2020</h3>
 <p>I attended College of the Redwoods to complete all the prerequisites I can take before transferring my way to a university.
 In the process, I earned an associates degree in Liberal Arts: Science Exploration.</p>
 <h2>Projects 👨‍💻</h2>